Author's Note: Eighth addition to the Don't Blink series - following The Taste I'm Touching.

 They gather their purses and walk out in silence.
 Quinn is glad to be outside of the building, and she sucks in lungfuls of fresh air the moment they hit the sidewalk.
 Rachel flags down a taxi without even asking, and she gives the driver her address.
-Quinn stares out the window, twisting the straps of her purse between her fingers while she mentally goes over every second of their meeting with Shelby, trying to figure out if there was a way to to change the outcome.
+Quinn stares out the window, twisting the straps of her purse between her fingers while she mentally goes over every second of their meeting with Shelby and tries to figure out if there was a way to change the outcome.
 She knows there wouldn't have been.

 "You were right," Quinn admits sadly.
 "We never should have told Shelby."

 "No, you were right, Quinn.
 We needed to be honest with her."